plaroche1978/terraform-aws-s3webapp/README.md

 The companion repository for the [Learn tutorial](https://learn.hashicorp.com/tutorials/terraform/module-private-registry-share) on using the private registry in Terraform Cloud.

+We added the tests files and test configuration to our module to test before the release of each version.

-How to call this module to deploy our WebApp in AWS with version 1.0.1
+How to call this module to deploy our WebApp in AWS with version 1.1.0

 ```
 module "s3webapp" {